 - What is a survival job?

-- What should I look for in a survival job?
+- What else should actors look for in a survival job?

-- When is it time to quit my survival job?
+- When do you know it is time to quit your survival job?

-- What’s the difference between a survival job and a part-time job or full-time job?
+- What is the difference between a survival job and a full-time job?

-An actor should absolutely have a survival job unless they find themselves in the very fortunate position to have steady, full-time acting work.
-(Though, this kind of work doesn’t always last forever.
-Or maybe you just like keeping busy between gigs.)
+An actor should have a survival job for several reasons.
+Unless they find themselves in the very fortunate position to have steady, full-time acting work, a side gig is often needed to make ends meet.

 Time and time again, casting directors talk about how they can smell desperation on an actor as soon as they walk into the room.
 It’s hard enough to audition; you shouldn’t also have the added pressure of, “Well, if I book this then I’ll have next month’s rent.”

-Ask any non-actor to list classic actor survival jobs and they would likely rattle off the following: restaurant servers, child care, and temp work.
+There are so many survival jobs available to actors today.
+But ask any non-actor to list common ones, and would likely rattle off the following: restaurant servers, child care, and temp work.